 In 2016, thirteen regional meetings were held with diverse stakeholders across the state and community members identified several agriculture-related issues.
 Following these meetings, a background report was published, and an Agricultural Resilience Task Force of industry leaders and experts was assembled to develop solutions.
 The Resilience in New Mexico Agriculture Strategic Plan was the result of the Task Force’s work.
 The implementation of this plan is critical to achieve greater agricultural and natural resource resiliency and ensure stability for the next generations of farmers and ranchers.

-The Food, Hunger, Water, Agriculture Policy Action Teams are currently in emergency response mode.
-This workgroup has been meeting since the Summer of 2019.
+The Food, Hunger, Water, Agriculture Policy Workgroup has been meeting since the summer of 2019.
 The workgroup includes policymakers, the emergency food sector, farmers, ranchers, resilient agriculture advocates, faith communities, anti-hunger and anti-poverty advocates, human rights advocates, health providers and advocates, local food system advocates, researchers, philanthropy, and more.
 Since July 2022, the Policy Workgroup is coordinated by a steering committee comprised of six local organizations.